babarth15/simple_linear_regression/README.md

 ### Usage

-Please reference example.py for example use cases of package
+Please reference example.py for example use cases

 ### References